-The harder part is that borrowers often reach this decision under pressure.
-A job loss, reduced hours, medical bills, a return to school, or a sudden drop in income can make the next payment feel like the only thing that matters.
-In that moment, the fastest relief option can look like the best one, even when it creates a more expensive outcome later.
+Borrowers often reach this decision under pressure.
+Job loss, reduced hours, medical bills, a return to school, or a sudden drop in income can make the next payment feel like the only issue that matters.
+In that setting, the fastest relief option can look like the best one even when it produces a more expensive result later.

 Key Takeaways